BillJr99/Ursinus-CS376/_pages/Projects/proj-syscallprocess.md

     get the target pid task_struct

-    check if the target->state field is EXIT_ZOMBIE (unlock the kernel and return if so)
+    check if the target->exit_state field is EXIT_ZOMBIE (unlock the kernel and return if so)

     check if target->joiner is not null (unlock the kernel and return if so)